MicrosoftDocs/microsoft-community-training/microsoft-community-training/content-management/create-content/create-course-category/add-assessments-to-a-course.md

 Following are the question types that can be created on the portal,

 1. Single Choice Question – can be answered with only one correct answer
-2. Multi Choice Question – can be answered with more than one correct answer
+2. Multi Choice - Multi Correct Question – can be answered with more than one correct answer
 3. True/False Question – can be answered with either True or False
 4. Fill in the Blank Question – can be answered by filling blank in a statement
 5. Chronological Question – can be answered by logical ordering of text/images